RedisLabs/redislabs-docs/content/rc/security/cidr-whitelist.md

 {{< note >}}
-To use the CDIR allow list, you must be on either Redis Cloud Fixed, Flexible, or Annual plans.
-This feature is not supported on Redis Cloud Free.
+To use the CDIR allow list, you must be on either paid Redis Cloud Essentials or on Redis Cloud Pro.
+This feature is not supported on free Redis Cloud Essentials plans.
 {{< /note >}}